 If you own a dog and also have young children you must teach them about the tendency of sick or older dogs to want to be alone.
 A sick dog feels vulnerable, and vulnerability is one of the biggest triggers of a dog's aggression.
 Older dogs that are either short of sight or hearing feel similarly vulnerable and need to be cared for in a special way.

-You cannot berate a dog that is sick or elderly even if they have made a mess of your floor or have bitten your furniture.
-If your dog is sick visit a vet to find out whether there is a possible medical cause.
-If your dog is old consider whether it is the best interests of the animal to have her put down.
+If your adult dog suddenly starts to behave aggressively, visit a vet to find out whether there is a possible medical cause.
+If your dog is old and showing pain-related aggression, her quality of life should be carefully assessed.
 Pain-related aggression can strike at any time (we don’t always know when a dog feels unwell) but you can deal with this by being extra vigilant of her behaviour, and treating her with the right medication.